 By following a few basic principles, you can turn your backyard garden into a habitat oasis for birds.

 Are you into Hummingbirds?
-Be sure to check out our page Just for Hummers and National Audubon's Hummingbird-Friendly Yards webpage.
+Be sure to check out our page Just for Hummers with info on local plants that hummingbird like; this fact sheet on attracting hummingbirds to your Oregon garden; and National Audubon's Hummingbird-Friendly Yards webpage.

 Want to learn about beneficial insects?
 Check out Let Bugs Do the Work